hgcl/clara-le/src/posts/my-first-indieweb-steps.md

 Another good link to have open on the side at all times is [IndieWebify.me](https://indiewebify.me/) that will give you a few starting tips and allow you to test some of your setups.

-Now that everything _seems_ to be technically viable, the question that remains is: "How do I really want to use these tools?" {end-key}
+Now that everything _seems_ to be technically viable, the question that remains is: "How do I really want to use these tools?" **ENDCHAR**